wp-plugins/ppress/tags/1.0.1/readme.txt

 You don't need to worry about server-side PHP validation, authentication and authorization.
 Simply code forms and ProfilePress will turn them into functional custom login, registration and password reset forms. **Magic**

 **Note: This is the lite version of ProfilePress plugin.
 Want even more features?
-[Click here to purchase the best custom login, registration, password reset form builder plugin now!](http://profilepress.net/pricing/)
+[Click here to purchase the best custom login, registration, password reset forms builder and account manager plugin now!](http://profilepress.net/pricing/)**

 > ### Live Demos
 > * [Custom login page](http://profilepress.net/login/)